8hobbies/plausible-shield/README.md

 # Plausible Shield

-Automatically shield your browser from being tracked by Plausible from your websites.
+Automatically shield your browser from Plausible tracking from your websites.

 Please visit https://www.goodaddon.com/plausible-shield for more information.